Methods Lab for Systemic Co-Design

 KEY INFORMATION

-Format & Duration: Three modules, each with two live sessions, pre-recorded content and applied activities.
+Format & Duration: Three modules, with two live sessions, pre-recorded content and applied activities.

 Delivery Mode: Online.